-Top 10 Common Mistakes to Avoid in the K53 Driving Test
+10 Immediate Fails to Avoid in Your K53 Driving Test in South Africa

 How to avoid this:

-- Always check your blind spots before changing lanes, turning, or pulling off from a parking spot.
+• Scan blind spots before changing lanes, turning, or pulling off.

-- Look left, right, and left again at intersections, even if you think the road is clear.
+• At intersections, look left, right, and left again—even if the road seems clear.

 2. Poor Steering Control